Casino Cruises in Florida

 Resorts World Bimini SuperFast

-In early 2013, Genting, who had been trying to build a super casino in Miami for years, bought a 1,600 passenger 32,000 ton fast ferry and renamed it the Bimini SuperFast Ferry.
-They offered a 2 1/2 hour fast crossing from South Florida to Bimini in the Bahamas where they had built a new casino at Resorts World Bimini Bay.
+In early 2013, Genting, which had been trying to build a super casino in Miami for years, bought a 1,600-passenger 32,000-ton fast ferry and renamed it the Bimini SuperFast Ferry.
+They offered a two 1/2-hour fast crossing from South Florida to Bimini in the Bahamas, where they had built a new casino at Resorts World Bimini Bay.

 The Bimini Superfast used to sail twice a day from Miami to Bimini in the Bahamas, just 50 miles away.
-It offered onboard Blackjack, Roulette, slot machines and sports betting as well as six restaurants and bars, shops and a party deck.
+It offered blackjack, roulette, slot machines, sports betting, nuts and bars, shops, and a party deck.

-Upon arrival at the Bimini Resorts World, you could relax in the resort by the two pools or continue gambling at the onsite casino and then sail back to Miami the same day if you did not want to stay over.
+Upon arrival at the Bimini Resorts World, you could relax in the resort by the two pools, continue gambling at the onsite casino, and then sail back to Miami the same day if you did not want to stay over.

-Bimini Resorts World subsequently withdrew the SuperFast casino boat but the casino and resort on Bimini itself continues to operate.
+Bimini Resorts World withdrew the SuperFast casino boat, but the casino and resort on Bimini continue to operate.

-If you still want to go to Bimini there are a couple of airlines operating out of Fort Lauderdale; Silver Airways and the seaplane Tropic Ocean Airways.
+If you still want to go to Bimini, a couple of airlines are operating out of Fort Lauderdale: Silver Airways and the seaplane Tropic Ocean Airways.

-If you prefer to cruise, then Balearia Caribbean offer a fast ferry service aboard Jaume II, also from Fort Lauderdale.
-There is food and drinks available but there is no gambling on board.
+If you prefer to cruise, Balearia Caribbean offers a fast ferry service aboard Jaume II from Fort Lauderdale.
+Food and drinks are available on board, but gambling is not allowed.

 SeaEscape

-SeaEscape used to sail twice daily from Port Everglades at Fort Lauderdale.
-Their ship, the MV Island Adventure at 15,400 tons and 512 feet was the largest day cruise ship in Florida at the time with a capacity of 975 and was renovated in 2007.
+SeaEscape used to sail twice daily from Port Everglades to Fort Lauderdale.
+Their ship, the MV Island Adventure, at 15,400 tons and 512 feet, was the most significant day cruise ship in Florida at the time, with a capacity of 975, and was renovated in 2007.

-As well as the casino with over 40 gaming tables, SeaEscape also offered buffet or premium dining, a disco, theatre, lounge showing live revues of Broadway hits and favourite classics, video arcade, Thai Massage, cabins and a swimming pool.
-They even offered wedding packages if you fancied tying the knot at sea.
+In addition to the casino with over 40 gaming tables, SeaEscape offers buffet or premium dining, a disco, theatre, lounge showing live revues of Broadway hits and favorite classics, a video arcade, Thai Massage, cabins, and a swimming pool.
+They even offer wedding packages if you fancy tying the knot at sea.

-Unlike many of the other casino cruise lines they allowed kids on board (if accompanied by an adult) where they could have fun in Camp SeaEscape.
-They stopped sailing in 2008.
+Unlike many other casino cruise lines, they allowed kids on board (if accompanied by an adult) and let them have fun at Camp SeaEscape.
+However, they stopped sailing in 2008.

 Sterling Casino Lines

-Up until July 2008, Sterling Casino Lines sailed one of the largest casino cruise ships in Florida, the Ambassador II but following a number of technical problems and their lease at Port Canaveral expiring, they ceased operations.
+Until July 2008, Sterling Casino Lines sailed one of Florida’s largest casino cruise ships, the Ambassador II.
+However, following several technical problems and the expiration of their lease at Port Canaveral, they ceased operations.

-The 1,800 passenger Ambassador II had four main casinos with fifty gaming tables offering a number of games including Blackjack, Mini-Baccarat, Craps and Roulette plus 1,000 slot machines.
+The 1,800-passenger Ambassador II had four leading casinos with fifty gaming tables offering several games, including Blackjack, Mini-Baccarat, Craps, and Roulette, plus 1,000 slot machines.

 SunCruz Casino

-SunCruz Casino (part of Oceans Casino Cruises) operated more casino cruise ships than any other Florida operator though they ceased sailing from Daytona Beach, Palm Beach and Madeira Beach before they folded.
+SunCruz Casino (part of Oceans Casino Cruises) operated more casino cruise ships than any other Florida operator, though it ceased sailing from Daytona Beach, Palm Beach, and Madeira Beach before it folded.

-Until 2009 they operated from Jacksonville, Port Canaveral and Key Largo in Florida and Myrtle Beach in nearby South Carolina but on December 29, 2009 they filed for Chapter 7 bankruptcy and all their eleven ships were put up for sale.
+Until 2009, they operated from Jacksonville, Port Canaveral, and Key Largo in Florida and Myrtle Beach in nearby South Carolina.
+Still, on December 29, 2009, they filed for Chapter 7 bankruptcy, and all eleven of their ships were put up for sale.

-The 165 foot catamaran, SunCruz VI could hold 600 passengers and sailed from Jacksonville with 38 gaming tables and over 300 slot machines.
+The 165-foot catamaran, SunCruz VI, could hold 600 passengers and sail from Jacksonville with 38 gaming tables and over 300 slot machines.

-The smallest ship was SunCruz I which could hold 149 passengers and sailed from Key Largo (Mile Marker 100).
-It had 7 gaming tables and 88 slot machines.
+The smallest ship was SunCruz I, which could hold 149 passengers and sailed from Key Largo (Mile Marker 100).
+It had seven gaming tables and 88 slot machines.

-The 228 foot SunCruz Aquasino operated from South Beach, Miami with over 20 gaming tables, poker room, 200 slot machines, sports bar and cafe.
+The 228-foot SunCruz Aquasino operated from South Beach, Miami, with over 20 gaming tables, a poker room, 200 slot machines, a sports bar, and a cafe.
 She was also sold to Victory Casino Cruises as the Victory II.

-In 2010 SunCruz was bought out by SantaCruz Casino in Little River near Myrtle Beach, South Carolina and presently seems to be trading as Big “M” Casino.
+In 2010, SunCruz was bought out by SantaCruz Casino in Little River near Myrtle Beach, South Carolina.
+It currently seems to be trading as Big “M” Casino.
 It no longer operates in Florida.

 Titan Cruise Lines

-Titan Cruise Lines started operating the 450 foot Ocean Jewel with a capacity of 2,000 out of St. Petersburg in October 2004 but the operation quickly closed down in late 2005.
+Titan Cruise Lines started operating the 450-foot Ocean Jewel, which has a capacity of 2,000, out of St. Petersburg in October 2004, but the operation quickly closed down in late 2005.

 The Ocean Jewel had 28 gaming tables and over 1,000 slot machines.